Load shedding’s impact on manufacturing industry

 Holtzhausen says that the decision to invest around R2.8 million in solar has paid off in abundance.

-Across South Africa we have seen companies battle with the on-going short fallings of our electricity provider.
-With small businesses closing in every industry, the manufacturing industry continue to adapt, forge ways to maintain production and supply the on-going demand.
+Across South Africa, we have seen companies battle with the ongoing shortcomings of our electricity provider.
+With small businesses closing in every industry, the manufacturing industry continues to adapt, forge ways to maintain production, and supply the ongoing demand.

 Share: